ml-opensource/android-lib-template/README.md

 - 🔍 Code Quality checks with Detekt, Spotless and Tests
 - 📕 Documentation setup with Dokka and MkDocs
 - 📦 Dependency management with Version Catalogue
-- 📝 CHANGELOG following a keepchangelog.com format
+- 📝 CHANGELOG following a keepchangelog.com format and JetBrains Changelog Plugin to accompany the release notes
 - 🔧 Gradle Convention Plugins for consistent build configuration across modules
 - 🌐 GH pages to host the documentation